 Coventry™ cleanroom wipes keep contamination out of your process, improve yield, and perform consistently, shipment to shipment.
 To manufacture a Coventry swab, we start with engineered clean materials.
 Polyester materials are laundered first in our Class 10 (ISO Class 4) cleanroom.

-Chemtronics® dry wipes are engineered and manufactured clean.
-They are designed for controlled environments, light industrial, benchtop, laboratory, and high absorbency applications.
+Chemtronics dry wipes are engineered for controlled environments, light industrial, benchtop, and laboratory applications.
 They feature high absorbency, low contamination, high-purity, and little or no linting.

 Which wipe is best with aggressive solvents?

 Solvent compatibility is another factor to consider when choosing a wipe.
 If the wipe is to be used with a solvent in the cleaning application, then the wipe must be selected with the solvent in mind.
 Solvent retention and absorbency may also be required.
 The wipe must the able to absorb a given solvent and retain the solvent within the fabric of the wipe for a sufficient amount of time, without premature release of the solvent.
 Knitted polyester and nylon wipes have the highest compatibility with a wide range of organic solvents and weak acids.
 Coventry Poly-Wipes and Cleanroom Chamois have good absorbency, excellent durability when cleaning rough surfaces, and low ionic and organic residue contamination.
 The polyester/cellulose blended Chemtronics Controlwipes and Coventry Econowipes have excellent resistance to solvents and weak acids, good durability when cleaning rough, abrasive surfaces, high particle entrapment and low particle and ionic contamination.
 They are an economical choice for general cleaning and spill clean-up.